NEC V60: Debugging with V80

 These software and hardware debugging functions were also built into the V80.
-However, the V80 did not have an in-circuit emulator, possibly because the presence of such software as real-time UNIX RX-UX 832 and real-time I-TRON RX616 rendered such a function unnecessary.
+However, the V80 did not have an in-circuit emulator, possibly because the presence of such software as real-time UNIX RX-UX 832 and real-time ITRON RX616 rendered such a function unnecessary.
 Once Unix boots up, there is no need for an in-circuit emulator for developing either device drivers or application software.
 What is needed is a C compiler, a cross compiler, and a screen debugger—such as GDB-Tk—that works with the target device,.

 HP 64758

-Hewlett Packard (currently Keysight) offered probing-pod-based in-circuit emulation hardware for the V70, built on their HP 64700 Series systems, the successor to the HP 64000 Series, specifically the HP 64758.
+Hewlett-Packard (currently Keysight) offered probing-pod-based in-circuit emulation hardware for the V70, built on their HP 64700 Series systems, the successor to the HP 64000 Series, specifically the HP 64758.
 It enables trace function like a logic analyzer.
 This test equipment also displays disassembled source code automatically, with trace data display and without an object file, and displays high-level language source code when the source code and the object files are provided and they were compiled in DWARF format.
 An interface for the V60 (10339G) was also in the catalog, but the long probing-pod cable required "special grade qualified" devices, i.e. the high-speed grade V70.